-Canadian police make arrests in prominent Sikh activist’s killing: Reports
+Canadian police make arrests in prominent Sikh activist’s killing

 His comments spurred a fierce response from India, which rejected the allegations as “absurd” and politically motivated.
 New Delhi also accused Canada of not doing enough to stem anti-India activism and “Sikh extremism”.

-But Indian Prime Minister Narendra Modi’s government has long faced allegations of targeting political opponents, journalists and religious minorities, including Muslims and Sikhs, in what rights groups have said is an ongoing effort to stifle dissent.
+But Indian Prime Minister Narendra Modi’s government has long faced allegations of targeting political opponents, journalists and religious minorities, including Muslims and Sikhs, in what rights groups have said is a continuing effort to stifle dissent.

-At the time of Nijjar’s killing, tensions had been growing between Canada and India over over a Sikh campaign for a sovereign state in India’s Punjab region.
+At the time of Nijjar’s killing, tensions had been growing between Canada and India over a Sikh campaign for a sovereign state in India’s Punjab region.
 Known as the Khalistan movement, the campaign has supporters in Canada.

 Nijjar served as president of the Guru Nanak Sikh Gurdwara, the temple where he was killed.
 He was among those advocating for Khalistan.